Connectedness principle for $3$-folds in characteristic $p>5$: Preliminaries

 \begin{definition} Let $(X,B,\bM.)/Z$ be a generalized sub-pair and let $E$ be a divisor over $X$.
 We say that $E$ is a {\em non-klt place} for the generalized pair if $a_E(X,B,\bM.) \leq 0$; in this case, we say that $c_X(E)\subset X$ is a {\em non-klt center} for the generalized pair.
 The \emph{non-klt locus} $\Nklt(X,B, \mathbf M)$ is defined as the union of all the non-klt centers of $(X,B,\bM.)/Z$.
 If $a_E(X,B,\bM.) = 0$, we say that $E$ is a {\em generalized log canonical place} for $(X,B,\bM.)/Z$, and, under the assumption that $(X,B,\bM.)/Z$ is generalized sub-log canonical in a neighborhood of $c_X(E)$, $c_X(E)$ is a {\em generalized log canonical center} for $(X,B,\bM.)/Z$.
 Similarly, we define the \emph{non-log canonical locus} $\mathrm{Nlc}(X,B,\bM.)$ as the union of all the generalized non-klt centers of $(X,B,\bM.)/Z$ that are not generalized log canonical centers. \end{definition}

-The classical results on adjunction for pairs, cf.~\cite{birkar_p}*{\S 4}, can be extended to the context of generalized pairs.
-In the following, we assume that the existence of a log resolution is known.
-Since in this work we are concerned with varieties of dimension up to 3, this is not restrictive for our purposes.
+The classical results on adjunction for pairs, cf.~\cite{birkar_p}*{\S4}, can be extended to the context of generalized pairs.
+Furthermore, a slightly weaker version of log resolutions is known to exist in our setup by \cites{BMP+,kollar_witaszek}.
+The version we will need is the following.

+\begin{proposition}[{\cite{BMP+}*{Theorem 2.12},\cite{kollar_witaszek}*{Theorem 1}}] Let $X$ be a reduced scheme of dimension $3$, quasi-projective over a quasi-excellent affine scheme $\Spec(R)$.
+Let $T$ be a subscheme of $X$.
+Then there exists a projective birational morphism $g \colon Y\to X$ from a regular scheme $Y$ such that both $g^{-1}(T)$, and $\mathrm{Ex}(g)$ are divisors, $\Supp(g^{-1}(T)\cup\mathrm{Ex}(g))$ is simple normal crossing and $Y$ supports a $g$-ample $g$-exceptional divisor. \end{proposition}

+We will refer to such a $g$ as a log resolution of $(X,T)$, but note that it does not require $g$ to be an isomorphism over the regular locus of $X$.
+Given a pair $(X,B)$, by definition, a log resolution of $(X,B)$ is a log resolution of $(X,\Supp(B))$.

 Let $(X,B,\mathbf{M})/Z$ be a generalized pair.
 Let $S$ be an irreducible component of $\lfloor B \rfloor$, and let $S^\nu$ be its normalization.
 Let $f \colon X' \rar X$ be a log resolution of $(X,B)$ where $\mathbf{M}$ descends.
 Let $S'$ be the strict transform of $S$ on $X'$, and denote by $g \colon S' \rar S^\nu$ the induced morphism.
 Then, we can write